sixhops/catcollector-codealong/01-urls-views-templates.md

-# The New & Improved Cat Collector Code-Along, Part 1
+# Django URLs, Views, and Templates

 We will be working on a full-stack app in Django all week, adding to it piece by piece as we learn how to implement the common features found in modern web applications.
-The six parts break down as follows:
+The seven parts break down as follows:

 1. Django URLs, Views, and Templates
 2. Data Models and Migrations
 3. Django Model Forms and CRUD Operations
 4. One-to-Many (1:m) Data Relationships
 5. Many-to-Many (m:m) Data Relationships
+6. Cloud Image Storage with AWS
-6. Django Authentication
+7. Django Authentication

 In this first part, we will look at adding routes to our controller that allow us to serve different pages.
 We will also see the beginnings of the Django Templating Language that will allow us to dynamically create pages using a combination of HTML and Python and send them to the client.

 Let's dive in!

+## Creating URLs

+Now that we are programming our own back end, one of our new responsibilities is to define every valid route or URL for our website.
+In unit 1, we relied on having one page per section of any site we made.
+However, now using a web framework, we can map the sections of our site to any URL we want.
+In fact, it's probably a good idea to leave the idea of "pages" behind.

+We can make any URL for our site that we want.
+Mostly we will be making URLs of two types:

+* Web site content URLs: These load different content into our template layouts.
+These behave most like the traditional sites we made in Unit 1.
+* RESTful resource URLs: These are used when we build an API that interacts with our database.

+Sometimes there are exceptions and sometimes the two types are interdependent.
+We will focus on the RESTful API URLs a bit more in Unit 3.
+But now let's see how to add some basic ones to a new Django project.

 1. From your terminal window, navigate to your `code` directory and create a new Django project with the following command: